 With a load of big words on the back of your skincare products, it can be really hard to decipher what’s what!
 As more people become interested in natural beauty and skincare, “Paraben free” is something to keep an eye out for.
 But what exactly are parabens and why should they be avoided?

 What are Parabens?

 The parabens group includes Methylparaben, Ethylparaben, Propylparaben, Isopropylparaben, Butylparaben, Isobutylparaben, and Benzylparaben.
 Parabens are frequently found in moisturisers, hair care products, shaving products, make up and even food.
-Although they are only allowed to be used in cosmetics in very low concentrations, because of the wide range of products they can be found in, it’s estimated that daily use can exceed 17gm for adults.
+They are only allowed to be used in cosmetics in very low concentrations, but because of the wide range of products they can be found in, it’s estimated that daily use can exceed 17gm for adults.
 To give some context to this, parabens are often restricted to 4-8 grams per kilogram of product.